leapwallet/cosmos-node-setup/docs/server-setup.md

 # Server Setup

-1. If you're running as the `root` user, and don't have another user that you can switch to which has `sudo` privileges, then follow these steps:
+1. Skip this step if you're using AWS.
+If you're running as the `root` user, and don't have another user that you can switch to which has `sudo` privileges, then follow these steps:
     1. Create the user:

         ```shell